Fahad-Md-Kamal/Fiber-Blogs/README.md

 # Go-Fiber Project

-# PART 0: Create & Run Fiber-Go Project
+## Create and Run Fiber-Go Project

-### Start go project with the command:
+Start go project with the command:

 ```bash
 go mod init github.com/fahad-md-kamal/fiber-blogs
 ```

-This will start a go project with the file `go.mod`.
+> This will start a go project with the file `go.mod`.

 ```bash
 module github.com/fahad-md-kamal/fiber-blogs